Kiyoshi Murota

 Kiyoshi Murota (室田淳, born 26 July 1955) is a Japanese professional golfer.

+Career

 Murota was born in Gunma Prefecture and attended the Nippon Sport Science University.
 After graduating, he became golf teaching instructor, and was well liked in Japan because of his easy, simple tips to help amateur golfers.
 While teaching, he would keep trying to become a touring professional.
 He obtained his Japan Golf Tour card after four tries at qualifying school after 1982.

 Murota's first win on the Japan Golf Tour came in 1991 but his best season money wise was 1992, where he finished 6th on the Order of Merit list, earning US$980,000 for the season.
 He had a total of six career wins on the Japan Tour between 1991 and 2003.

 Murota won many tournaments all over Japan, including non-order of merit events and pro-ams all over Japan.